Christianity in the 21st century: Francis

 Elected in 2013, Pope Francis displayed a simpler and less formal approach to the office, choosing to reside in the Vatican guesthouse rather than the papal residence.
 Following the resignation of Benedict, Francis became the first Jesuit pope, the first pope from the Americas, and the first from the Southern Hemisphere.

-On 18 June 2015, Francis released his encyclical Laudato si', in which he critiqued consumerism and irresponsible development, laments environmental degradation and global warming, and calls all people of the world to take "swift and unified global action."
+On 18 June 2015, Francis released his encyclical Laudato si', in which he critiqued consumerism and irresponsible development, lamented environmental degradation and global warming, and called all people of the world to take "swift and unified global action."

 On 2 August 2018, it was announced that the Catechism of the Catholic Church would be revised to state that the Church teaches that "the death penalty is inadmissible because it is an attack on the inviolability and dignity of the person".
 A full letter to the bishops regarding the change stated that it was consistent with the previous teachings of the Catholic Church regarding the dignity of human life, and that it reflected how modern society had better prison systems with a goal of criminal rehabilitation that made the death penalty unnecessary for the protection of innocent people.

 In March 2020 all public masses were suspended in Vatican City and Italy due to the coronavirus pandemic.
 These suspensions began in late-February in the Archdioceses of Milan and Venice and were extended to the rest of the Italian peninsula on 8 March.
 Setting an example for churches unable to celebrate public masses due to the lockdown, Pope Francis began livestreaming daily masses from his home on 9 March.
 Outside Italy, masses in cities around the world were suspended in the days that followed.
 At the height of the outbreak in Italy, on 27 March, Pope Francis imparted the Urbi et Orbi blessing, normally reserved for Christmas and Easter, from an empty Saint Peter's Square following a prayer for the health of all the world.
 For the prayer service, Francis brought the crucifix from San Marcello al Corso which had processed through the streets of Rome during a plague in 1522 and is believed to have led to miraculous curing.
 The prayer service concluded with Benediction of the Blessed Sacrament, as church bells were rung and sirens blared across Rome.
 The spread of COVID-19 soon slowed in Italy and public masses were allowed to resume on 18 May, with Pope Francis celebrating his last daily live-stream mass and first public mass since the lockdown on the centenary of the birth of Pope John Paul II.

 In March 2022, Francis promulgated the apostolic constitution Praedicate evangelium, reforming the Roman Curia and allowing lay Catholics to lead dicasteries.